jlrickert/zet/docs/1/README.md

+---
-# World of warcraft evoker game play
+title: World of warcraft evoker game play
+---

 The evoker is a mobile caster who specialiazes whos utilies to do well with disruption.
 The available specs to play are [devastation](../2) and